jeffreysilver/slowcovid-lambdas/docs/README.md

 These four bounded contexts are eventually consistent with each other.
 That is, there might be a delay for something that happens in the Dialog Context to propagate to the Drill Progress Context.
 But it will eventually propagate.
 The contexts communicate over narrowly defined interfaces:

-* **Dialog commands Kinesis stream**.
-The Dialog Context acts in response to commands and it receives those commands over a Kinesis stream.
+* **Dialog Command Stream**, a Kinesis stream.
+The Dialog Context acts in response to commands and it receives those commands over a Kinesis stream called the Dialog Command Stream.
-* **Dialog events DynamoDB stream**.
-The Dialog Context responds to commands by emitting events to a DynamoDB stream.
+* **Dialog Event Stream**, a DynamoDB stream.
+The Dialog Context responds to commands by emitting events to the Dialog Event Stream.
 Those events are consumed by the SMS context, which translates them into outbound SMS messages.
 They are also consumed by the Drill Progress context, which initiates drills and updates information on who has completed which drills.
 * **Drills API**.
 Retrieves a specific drill.
 Invoked synchronously from the dialog context.